Kadarius Toney: New York Giants

 Toney injured his hamstring in week 2 of the 2022 season.
 The injury caused him to miss five games for the Giants.
-Before being traded, he only recorded two receptions for zero yards (one reception was for 2 yards, the other was for –2) and no touchdowns.
+Before being traded, he only recorded two receptions for zero yards (one reception was for 2 yards, the other was for −2) and no touchdowns.

 Kansas City Chiefs

+2022 season

-Toney was traded to the Kansas City Chiefs on October 27, 2022, in exchange for a third and a sixth round pick in the 2023 NFL Draft.
+Kadarius Toney was traded to the Kansas City Chiefs on October 27, 2022, in exchange for a third (which was later traded to the Las Vegas Raiders in exchange for Darren Waller) and a sixth round pick in the 2023 NFL draft.
 In Week 10 against the Jacksonville Jaguars, Toney scored his first NFL touchdown.
-In the 2022 season, Toney appeared in nine regular season games and recorded 16 receptions for 171 receiving yards and two receiving touchdowns.
+In the 2022 season, Toney appeared in nine regular season games and recorded 16 receptions for 171 yards and two touchdowns.

-In Super Bowl LVII, Toney set an NFL record by recording a 65-yard punt return in the fourth quarter, surpassing Jordan Norwood's record of a 61-yard punt return in Super Bowl 50.
-Toney caught a fourth quarter touchdown that helped put the Chiefs ahead for the first time all game.
-The Chiefs defeated the Philadelphia Eagles 38-35.
+In Super Bowl LVII, Toney set a Super Bowl record by recording a 65-yard punt return in the fourth quarter, surpassing Jordan Norwood's record of a 61-yard punt return in Super Bowl 50.
+Toney caught a fourth quarter touchdown, the first of two successful Corn Dog plays, which helped put the Chiefs ahead for the first time all game.
+The Chiefs defeated the Philadelphia Eagles 38–35.

+2023 season

+In July, Toney underwent knee surgery for a torn meniscus that he suffered during the first practice of training camp.
+However, he was able to return for the season opener against the Detroit Lions.
+Against the Lions, Toney had 1 reception for a single yard, as well as 1 carry for −1 yard in the 21–20 loss.
+He had 4 drops in the game including dropping two crucial passes: the first drop bounced to Lions safety Brian Branch and went for a pick-six, while the second drop would've allowed the Chiefs to make room for a game-winning field goal if caught.
+Toney acknowledged full blame for the mistakes after the game ended.

+In Week 12, Toney missed his first game of the 2023 season with an injury designation of hip/ankle.

+In a Week 14 game against the Buffalo Bills, Toney was called for an offside penalty late in the fourth quarter, negating a play in which Travis Kelce made a cross-field lateral to Toney for what would have been the go-ahead touchdown with 1:12 remaining.
+The Chiefs went on to lose the game, 20–17.
+Chiefs quarterback Patrick Mahomes and head coach Andy Reid disagreed with the call after the game, while NFL referee Carl Cheffers told reporters that while players are sometimes warned before being penalized about incorrect alignment at the line of scrimmage, Toney's alignment was "beyond warning," and that "certainly, no warning is required, especially if they are lined up so far offsides where they're actually blocking our view of the ball."